Virginia National Guard: History

 Global War on Terrorism (11 September 2001 to present): After the attacks, the VANG provided security to government installations and critical infrastructure as well as flying security patrols.
 In early 2002 approximately 70 soldiers of Virginia's Company B, 3rd Bn, 20th Special Forces Group, were mobilized and deployed to Afghanistan.
 Captured enemy combatants were brought to the U.S. Naval Base at Guantanamo Bay, Cuba, for detention.
 To guard the base the 2nd Bn, 116th Infantry was mobilized on 2 November 2002; the first Virginia National Guard battalion to deploy overseas for other than training since World War II.
 In 2003 the U.S. invaded Iraq to locate and destroy weapons of mass destruction.
 Three VANG units were in theater during the Iraq invasion, two in the initial attack, and the third entering Iraq later.
 The HHD, 1030th Engineer Battalion, and the 1032nd Transportation Company accompanied the invasion forces entering Iraq.
 In September 2003, as the situation in Iraq deteriorated, 300 Air Guard personnel from the 192nd Fighter Wing, along with several of the unit’s F-16 fighters, deployed to Qatar and the pilots flew combat cover missions over Iraq.
 Over the intervening years, several Air Guard units served in Iraq or were split between Iraq and Afghanistan.
 The 192nd Security Force Squadron served in OIF in 2006.
 From late 2006 into early 2007 the 203rd RED HORSE flight served in OIF, with elements also in OEF performing various construction missions.
 As the war increased and decreased in scope, more and more VANG units were mobilized and deployed to OIF and OEF.
 This trend continues today as Virginia Guardsmen deploy to trouble spots throughout the world.

+During the January 6 United States Capitol attack, the Virginia National Guard was activated and sent to Washington DC to help restore order.

 Leadership

-Major General Timothy P. Williams was appointed by Virginia governor Terry McAuliffe on Wednesday, May 14, 2014 and has served as the Adjutant General of Virginia since June 1, 2014.
+Major General Timothy P. Williams was appointed by Virginia governor Terry McAuliffe on Wednesday, May 14, 2014, and has served as the Adjutant General of Virginia since June 1, 2014.